NLnetLabs/unbound-manual/source/topics/filtering.rst

   ;; ANSWER SECTION:

-Other RPZ actions that are supported by Unbound are: the *NXDOMAIN*, *NODATA*, *PASSTHRU*, and *DROP* actions.
+Other RPZ actions that are supported by Unbound are the *NXDOMAIN*, *NODATA*, *PASSTHRU*, and *DROP* actions.
 All of these actions are defined by having a CNAME to a specific name.
 A policy for the NXDOMAIN action is created by having a CNAME to the root: